Sharing the History

 This film explores the past, present and the efforts to preserve the legacy of the House of David.

-In the 30+ years, Chris Siriano, executive producer Life Everlasting has compiled the largest House of David collection in the world and has decided to share his knowledge with others of the same interest.
-He hired Rob Byrd and Moondog Productions who he considers the BEST documentary film producer and director around.
-They started this project and partnership in early 2021 with the intention to bring you this world class documentary film.
-Chris and Rob hope you will enjoy it as much as they enjoyed making it come to life!
+In the 30+ years, Chris Siriano, Producer Life Everlasting has compiled the largest House of David collection in the world and has decided to share his knowledge with others of the same interest.
+He partnered with Rob Byrd owner of Moondog Productions and considers the BEST documentary film producer and director around.
+They started this project and partnership in early 2021 with the intention to bring you this world class documentary film, which has been accomplished.
+Chris and Rob hope you will enjoy all their productions as much as they enjoyed making it come to life!

-Today, Chris Siriano still operates the House of David Museum with the help of his amazing girlfriend Elizabeth Holowasko who has been extensively trained in the history of the House of David.
-Chris and Rob have plans to create 9 more documentary film segments about this amazing, fascinating and mysterious story!
+Today Chris still operates the House of David Museum with the help of Elizabeth Holowasko who has been extensively trained in the history of the House of David.
+An ambitious plan has been devised to create 9 more documentary films on the House of David by Chris and Rob Byrd about this amazing, fascinating and mysterious sotry.

 More of the House of David Story